rberenguel/goita/README.md

 An extension to take and annotate screenshots.

 It can also be used in a standalone way by visiting https://www.mostlymaths.net/goita/ To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v` [NOTE: this is broken in Safari due to some clipboard permission issue].
 Depending on the browser you may need to click "paste", or accept some clipboard access permissions.
+Use `m` to have fun with memes.

 All images and text are processed locally, no data is sent anywhere.

 ## Demo video